tiangolo/full-stack/README.md

 This stack can be adjusted and used with several deployment options that are compatible with Docker Compose, but it is designed to be used in a cluster controlled with pure Docker in Swarm Mode with a Traefik main load balancer proxy.

 Read the [**Guide to deploy a Docker Swarm Mode Cluster**](docker-swarm-cluster-deploy.md) in this repository.

+## History

+This project was based on [senseta-os/senseta-base-project](https://github.com/senseta-os/senseta-base-project).

+As [I'm the only maintainer](https://github.com/tiangolo) since it was there, I'll continue its development here (https://github.com/tiangolo/full-stack).

 ## License